Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 ### macOS

 [![02_connect_via_usb_03.jpg](/guides/getting_connected/02_connect_usb_03.jpg =50%x){.align-right}](/guides/getting_connected/02_connect_usb_03.jpg){target=_blank}**macOS** users have no drivers to install.
 * To check the Duet is recognised open Applications > Utilities > System Information, under Hardware > USB for a 'Duet' entry.
+It may also show as a 'Communication Device' if connected through a USB hub.
 * For the Serial Port name, open Applications > Utilities > Terminal, then run `ls /dev/tty.*` The Duet uses a port with USB in the name, e.g. `/dev/tty.usbmodem1411`

 <p style="clear:both"></p>